MechanicalRock/mechanicalrock.github.io/_posts/2023-07-12-React-unity-BDD.markdown

 To begin, let's define the Unity Event Type and the necessary commands that we will execute.

-In the integration between Unity and React, we need to establish a clear understanding of the Unity Event Type that will facilitate communication between the two frameworks.
+In the integration between Unity and React, we need to configure interfaces and Unity event types that will facilitate communication between the two frameworks.
 This Event Type will serve as a structured format for exchanging information and triggering actions.

 Additionally, we must identify the specific commands that React will execute to interact with Unity.
 These commands will be responsible for instructing Unity to perform tasks such as retrieving the player's position and capturing a screenshot of their view.